platanus/cordova-plugin-flavors/README.md

 ## Icon

 Icons will be generated using [app-icon](https://github.com/dwmkerr/app-icon) by @dwmkerr.
+To set up the source icon use the `ICON_INPUT` variable, it defaults to `resources/icon.png`

 The icon generation process is done in the `after_prepare` hook.